OPUS4/application/README.md

 request][PULLREQUESTS].
 We won't always be able to respond immediately, but we will take a look at your changes.
 It is important to communicate the idea behind a modification.

+## More Information

+Currently, we are using an internal Jira-System at KOBV to manage the tasks for the OPUS 4 development.
+We are starting to use GitHub more and more to communicate the development goals and progress.
+At the moment, the [milestones][MILESTONES] here on GitHub mostly reflect larger technical debts that need to be fixed in order to continue to expand the functionality of OPUS 4 in the future.
+The [projects][PROJECTS] are meant to show currently ongoing efforts.
+However, we are still experimenting and trying to figure out how to use the GitHub features in the best possible way without it taking too much time away from the developing work.

 [OPUS4]: https://www.kobv.de/entwicklung/software/opus-4/
 [DEVDOC]: https://www.opus-repository.org
 [DOC]: https://www.opus-repository.org/userdoc